 The film was scheduled to be released on December 15, 2017.
-The date was pushed back until March 30, 2018 to avoid competition with Star Wars: The Last Jedi (2017).
+It was pushed back to March 30, 2018, to avoid competition with Star Wars: The Last Jedi (2017).

 On August 11, 2015, a rumor began circulating that Steven Spielberg was "courting" Gene Wilder to play OASIS creator James Halliday, which would've made this the first film Wilder has done since 1999.
 However, Wilder guest starred as Elmer on Yo Gabba Gabba!
 (2007).

 Warner Bros. and producer Donald De Line acquired the adaptation rights to Ernest Cline's novel while it was in galley form in a very aggressive bidding contest, beating rival studios Paramount and 20th Century Fox on 21 June 2010, just the following day after the publishing company Random House won the publication rights.
 Cline stipulated two conditions in the agreement with the studio: he and Eric Eason gets the first attempt to write the script on his book; Cline wants Steven Spielberg to direct it.